jicka/hass-screenshot/README.md

-# Home Assistant Lovelace Kindle Screensaver
+# Home Assistant HomePlate Screenshot Daemon

 This is a fork of [lanrat/hass-screenshot](https://github.com/lanrat/hass-screenshot) which is a fork of the original [Home Assistant Lovelace Kindle Screensaver by sibbl](https://github.com/sibbl/hass-lovelace-kindle-screensaver).
 The example config adds [HomePlate](https://github.com/lanrat/homeplate) dimensions and contains an additional configuration to allow using mqtts.
 This version also contains a Dockerfile and docker-compose.yml to allow you to build the container yourself.